Marketers are intimately familiar with their industry and product. But that familiarity isn’t always an advantage.

 Often, they unknowingly overwhelm or confuse the same visitors they seek to persuade (with long, jargon-filled product pages, for example).

-Your knowledge, in other words, can become a curse—a barrier that keeps you from communicating what customers care about in language they understand.
+Your knowledge, in other words, can become a curse—a barrier that keeps you from communicating what customers care about in a language they understand.

 It’s not inevitable.
 But you have to know how to spot it and how to avoid it.